47 Interesting, Unknown & Amazing Facts About Romania

 36. Sense Of Self-Deprecating Humor

 Looking for facts about Romanian people?
 Here’s a great one for you!
 Romanians are known for facing troubled times by making fun of themselves and the situation.
-So, it shouldn’t be a surprise when you visit the Merry Cemetery in Sapanta, Maramures County.
+So, visiting the Merry Cemetery in Sapanta, Maramures County, shouldn’t be a surprise.

 The cemetery is full of brightly painted wooden crosses that give its merry look.
 The paintings represent scenes of the deceased’s life.
-Also, on some of the crosses, some epigraphs describe with humor the life the deceased had or reveal a dirty secret.
+Also, on some of the crosses, some epigraphs describe the deceased’s life with humor or reveal a dirty secret.

 37. Europe’s First Castle Lit By Electricity